UTC+07:00: Historical time offsets

 Kansu-Szechwan (UTC+07:00) is marked green in this map.

 The Republic of China's offset for this time zone was Kansu-Szechwan, and was used until 1949, when the Chinese Communist Party took control of Mainland China following the Chinese Civil War and made UTC+08:00 the standard time for all areas under its control.
 Formerly, from 1918 to 1949, this time offset was used in eastern Xikang and Qinghai, central Outer Mongolia (1921–1924), and all of Yunnan, Guangxi, Guizhou, Ningxia, Suiyuan, Gansu, Sichuan, and Shaanxi.

 This time zone was also the standard time in Malaysia and Singapore between 1 June 1905 and 31 December 1932.

+From 1964 to 1987, Bali used this time zone.
+The issuance of President Decree 41/1987 meant that the province's clocks sprang forward by one hour, thereby synchronising its mean time with other provinces in the Lesser Sunda Islands.